Manila Hotel: Political events

 Through the years, Manila Hotel has been the scene of historic events in the country.

+A riot between protesters and policemen occurred outside the hotel on October 24, 1966.
+Approximately 2,000 University of the Philippines students and members of the Lapiang Manggagawa (LM) party had moved their protest from the United States Embassy to the Manila Hotel, where US president Lyndon Johnson and other international delegates were residing in during the Manila Summit on the Vietnam War.
+When the protesters refused to disperse, police in riot gear responded by attacking the protesters, leading to one student's death and the injury of demonstrators and foreign journalists.
+The police initially arrested and charged five students in the riot, but president Marcos later ordered for the charges to be dropped by the Department of Justice.
+The protest has since been considered an early indication of the growing working class protest movement in the late 1960s to early 1970s.

 The Philippine Constitutional Convention of 1970 was held at the Fiesta Pavilion of the hotel on November 10.
 The convention attended by 320 delegates was called to change the Philippine Constitution that has been in existence since the start of the Philippine Commonwealth in 1935.

-The political party of Ferdinand Marcos held its convention at the Manila Hotel before the February 1986 presidential election and Corazon C. Aquino delivered a speech at the hotel that was a turning point in her presidential campaign.
-Marcos's rule ended in February 1986 after the 1986 EDSA Revolution.
+The Kilusang Bagong Lipunan party of Ferdinand Marcos held its convention at the Manila Hotel before the 1986 presidential election on 7 February, while Corazon C. Aquino delivered a speech at the hotel that was a turning point in her presidential campaign.
+Marcos was ousted on 25 February after the People Power Revolution.

-On July 6, 1986, a group of military officers loyal to deposed President Marcos took over the Manila Hotel and declared Arturo Tolentino, who was Marcos's vice presidential running mate, as president.
-However, the coup did not last long, they surrendered two days later.
+On July 6, 1986, a group of military officers loyal to Marcos took over the Manila Hotel and declared Arturo Tolentino, his vice presidential running mate, as interim president.
+However, the coup did not last long: they surrendered two days later.

-The hotel received international attention in 1999 when Imelda Marcos, the former First Lady, celebrated her 70th birthday in this hotel.
+The hotel received international attention in 1999 when Imelda Marcos celebrated her 70th birthday in the hotel.
 More than 1,000 of Manila's elite turned up in the event.